Paris Metro Line 13: Interim measures

-This has in turn required the installation of platform screen doors at the southern terminus to prevent passengers from falling onto the tracks when no train operator is on deck.

 On 17 December 2006, Line 13 has had its own command post and centralised control (poste de commande et de contrôle centralisé, PCC) managed from Malakoff.
 It involves the coordination of a number of officials to reduce the number of delays and incidents on the line.
 Since 29 July 2008, the PCC integrates the maneuver and start functions that were previously operated at each terminal.

 At the end of 2010, it was revealed that ten stations would receive platform screen door installation in an attempt to increase the average speed of trains and reduce track-related incidents.
 After a test a few years earlier, the RATP decided that such doors must be built as crowding increases so that passengers cannot fall off the platform; to do this, the agency recruited the Kaba Group to perform automation and installation on Lines 1 and 13.
 The company uses the ClearSy security system to control door opening and closing.
 However, the new platform screen doors are not the same as the prototypes installed at Invalides.

 On 29 December 2009, the RATP announced that Miromesnil would be the first of twelve stations to be equipped with these doors and that work would begin in June 2010, finishing three months later.
 After that, Saint-Lazare, Champs-Élysées – Clemenceau, Basilique de Saint-Denis, Saint-Denis – Porte de Paris, Varenne, Saint-François-Xavier, Duroc, Liège, Montparnasse-Bienvenüe, and Place de Clichy, would receive these platform doors, while Invalides would see the prototype ones replaced as well.

 Since October 2017, the Saint-Denis branch can be cut at Porte de Saint-Ouen with line 13 working in both directions, in order to mitigate a problem north or south.